Kashmir, The Heaven on Earth, the Indian paradise, a must-visit destination.

 Gulam Nabi reached the hotel to pick us up for Pahalgam, he mentioned it was a beautiful place.
 The journey to Pahalgam was a bit longer than Gulmarg but it was breathtaking.
 The mustard farms on both the farms beneath the mountains looked ecstatic.
 The snow-capped mountains could still be seen from the road.
 We made our way through rivers and villages.

 A lot of Bollywood movies were shot in Pahalgam, most recent was Jab Tak Hai Jaan, Bajrangi Bhaijaan, and October.
-Kashmir anyways was a prime location for Bollywood movies in the past and numbers of super hit movies were shot in the beautiful valleys of Kashmir.
+Kashmir anyway was a prime location for Bollywood movies in the past and number of super hit movies were shot in the beautiful valleys of Kashmir.

 Loads and loads of purely vegetarian restaurants are available all around Kashmir, some even have Jain foods.
 I never faced any difficulty in finding my favorite dishes in Kashmir and hubby enjoyed delicious Kashmiri Wajawan, a popular Kashmiri meat platter since he wanted to try the local food.